BAfsharmanesh/quera_mine_problem/README.md

 you can use following instructions to make a copy of dataset from original dataset.

-- copy dataset to you google drive from following liks
+- copy dataset to you google drive from following link:

 ```
 https://drive.google.com/file/d/1fSzUMCJHx3JHwrDpY_Qz6KI1zIUv3BnC/edit